- Let's start with some of the images from SCP-978, which allows you to see what the subject of its photos wants most.

-"And when your time is passing, please send this message on, so the next voice can speak against the darkness."
+"And if this finds you too late, and your time is also passing, please send this message on, so the next voice can speak against the darkness."

-SCP-239, an 8-year-old Reality Warper, gets convinced that she's a witch to help keep her imagination in check a bit.
-Her diary entry at the end of an incident are heartbreaking because they come after finding out that she'd been put in a medically-induced coma, because of that diary entry..
+- SCP-239, an 8-year-old Reality Warper, gets convinced that she's a witch to help keep her imagination in check a bit.
+Her diary entry at the end of an incident is heartbreaking because it comes after finding out that she'd been put in a medically-induced coma, because of that diary entry..

 Last communication received from SCP-1322-A. Communication consisted of text reading “YOU KILLED US.
 YOU DID THIS TO US.
 IN YOUR CARELESSNESS AND YOUR ARROGANCE YOU HAVE DESTROYED OUR POSTERITY.
 BUT WE SHALL AVENGE.
 WE OF THE LAST GENERATION PLEDGE AND VOW THIS.
 WE WILL FIND A WAY."

 - One wouldn't expect a sequel to a story entitled "Poopstick McGee and the Flying Walruses" to be a Tear Jerker, but seeing Dr. Kondraki (yes, that Kondraki) as a senile old man in an asylum, with the implication that the Foundation was all just an elaborate delusion... it's painful.
 The original is mostly hilarious and slightly tragic; this one is slightly hilarious and mostly tragic.
 Especially the last few lines.